Best Business Bank Accounts for LLC: April 2026

 If you have an online-based LLC and use a lot of business software, Novo could be a game-changer.

-Novo is a high-tech account that lets you integrate your business checking with thousands of apps, such as Shopify, QuickBooks, and Slack.
+Novo is a high-tech account that lets you integrate your business checking with thousands of business tools, such as Shopify, QuickBooks, and Slack.

 You can manage your entire business life from one place.
 No more juggling a million different apps.